(The PDA conference in Perth on November 11, 2025)

 - retreat into fantasy,

-The decision in the moment is whether to support reach up or apply drop.
-This is not a rigid procedure or algorithm, but a process that requires attention and attunement.
+In each moment, you are deciding whether to support reach up or move toward drop.
+It is not a rigid procedure or algorithm, but a process that requires attention and attunement.

 Ending